Canon 1Ds vs Nikon D5000

 - More modern: Reflects 6 years and 6 months of technical progress since the 1Ds launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the D5000 is the clear winner of the contest (14 : 10 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the D5000 is the clear winner of the contest (15 : 9 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the 1Ds and the D5000 in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.